PennLINC/FlywheelTools/Paper.md

 inspired by the popular HeuDiConv Python package **[CITE]()**. `fw-heudiconv` is a multi-part toolbox for reprodicible curation of neuroimaging data into BIDS on Flywheel.
-The second module, `flaudit`, is a tool for accomplishing a complete audit of a Flywheel project, giving users a view of their dataset from 10,000 feet.
+The second module, `flaudit`, is a tool for accomplishing a complete audit of a Flywheel project, giving users a broad overview of the key elements of their data set.

 ## `fw-heudiconv`